 Tower of London

-The Buck House, as it is called affectionately, is the Queen's official residence.
-It is here that she receives heads of state and conducts royal affairs.
+The Buck House, as it is called affectionately, is the King's official residence.
+It is here that he receives heads of state and conducts royal affairs.
 Parts of the palace have become quite famous due to the television series "The Crown" on Netflix.
 The real thing is, however, on a different scale.
 First of all, it is immense.
 Constructed in the early 18th century, it has 775 rooms, including 19 staterooms.
 Its grounds extend 39 acres.
 Unless accompanied, most visitors would easily lose their way.
 The top tourist draw is the Changing of Guards at 11:00 a.m. daily.

 A grand medieval church that we know so well from Royal Wedding events over the years, from Charles and Diana to William and Kate.
 It was founded over a millennium ago as a Benedictine monastery and serves as the royal family's own cathedral.
 Famous icons of history—Chaucer, Tennyson, Dickens, and more—are buried here beside members of the royal family.
 There are plenty of free guided tours of the abbey online, and a little research might prove invaluable.

 A huge park in Central London that is popular for the Speakers Corner.
 It is also known for mass gatherings and protests.
 Standing in the middle of this huge grassland, it is easy to forget that you are in one of the busiest cities in the world.
 The 350-acre park is divided in two by a 40-acre lake in the middle.
-Not only can you find Taylor Swift performing here (at the British Summer Time Festival) but also gun salutes on Coronation Day and the Queen's Birthday.
+Not only can you find Taylor Swift performing here (at the British Summer Time Festival) but also gun salutes on Coronation Day and the King's Birthday.

 Travel Risks for International Travelers in London

 London is an international city.
 The standard of living is high.
 It is well protected, as it is the seat of the British government and monarchy.
 But no city can be completely free of dangers.
 In London, too, you have to exercise caution.
-This is why it is best to purchase London travel insurance before you travel there.

 - Do not stand on the left side of an escalator.
 It is meant for walking, and you would earn angry glances if you block the way.